 1. Make A List

-When at a coffee shop try to focus on the most important things, or a particular project you want to complete.
-Sometimes it’s that act of stepping away from your usual surroundings that can help spark ideas and creativity.
+When at a coffee shop you may find that certain tasks are easier or more difficult for you to get done.
+For me, the change of scenery helps to spark ideas and creativity.
 So I sometimes like to go to a coffee shop solely to write blog posts.
 This post came about while writing other content at a coffee shop, then I got this post idea as well.
 It may take a little trial and error to figure out which tasks you perform best while at a coffee shop or working from home, and which ones require maybe more desk space, your team, and so on.

 2. Set Your Time